msurdeanu/my-workflows-app/README.md

 # MyWorkflows

-[MyWorkflows](https://myworkflows.org) is a simple tool for helping you to automate manual tasks.
+[MyWorkflows](https://myworkflows.org) is a simple tool designed to help you automate manual tasks.
-You can encapsulate manual tasks as workflows, you can schedule them and see their output.
+It allows you to encapsulate manual tasks as workflows, schedule them, and view their outputs.

-Uses Java as programming language and Vaadin as UI framework.
+The tool uses Java as its programming language and Vaadin as its UI framework.

-This tool is perfect for small teams which are flooded by manual tasks day by day.
+MyWorkflows is ideal for small teams overwhelmed by daily manual tasks.
-All workflows are defined in JSON format and for playing with them, you have a nice UI.
+All workflows are defined in JSON format, and the tool provides an intuitive UI for interacting with them.

 ## Technology stack